 Mildred Claire Pratt

-355 photographs: b&w
+124 photographs: b&w

-33 photographs: col. slides
+120 photographs: col.

-15 photographs: 35 mm col. negatives
+31 photographs: 35 mm col. negatives

 29 photographs: various sized b&w negatives

 She also studied art at the Doon School of Art, Toronto and at the Boston Museum of Fine Art.
-She preferred working with woodcuts and her work was exhibited at shows across Canada and in Europe.
-Besides, she began writing poetry, and her poems were published in various poetry magazines in Canada and the United States.
-In 1965 she published Haiku.
-Her interest in genealogy was responsible for her travels to England, Newfoundland, and New Zealand and in 1971 she published Silent Ancestors.
+She preferred working with woodcuts and her work was exhibited at shows across Canada and Europe.
+Later, she began writing poetry, and her poems were published in various poetry magazines in Canada and the United States.
+In 1965, she published Haiku.
+Her interest in genealogy was responsible for her travels to England, Newfoundland, and New Zealand, and in 1971, she published Silent Ancestors.
 Her other published works include Music of Oberon (1975) and Black Heather (1980).
-Near the end of her life she completed work on editing her mother’s writings, Papers and Speeches and Viola Pratt: A Testament of Love, a diary her mother kept of Claire’s life.
+Near the end of her life she completed work on editing her mother’s writings, Viola Whitney Pratt: Papers and Speeches (1990) and Viola Pratt: A Testament of Love (1990), a diary her mother kept of Claire’s life.
 Pratt belonged to several organizations, including: Amnesty International, World Federalists, and the Professional Booksellers Association where she held the position of President from 1957 to 1958.